Mercedes-Benz is out testing prototypes for its next-generation CLS, the current generation of which has been on sale since the 2012 model year.

-Under the skin, the car will be twinned with the latest E-Class, but from our spy shots it appears the CLS will be the longer and wider of the two.
+Under the skin the car will be a twin with the latest E-Class, but from our spy shots it appears the CLS will be the longer and wider of the two.
 This makes sense as the model is meant to bridge the gap between the E-Class and S-Class.
 Our shots also show that the CLS will feature an almost identical dashboard design to the E-Class.

 The car's platform is the familiar MRA design that currently sits in the C-Class and E-Class.
 It means the choice of rear- or all-wheel drive, a standard 9-speed automatic, and plug-in hybrid capability.

-Mercedes-AMG should have its own CLS63 version of the car, and perhaps a CLS43 version, too.
-And the Affalterbach tuner is planning its own fastback sedan previewed by the GT concept unveiled at the 2017 Geneva auto show.
-We've also spied prototypes for this model, which is tipped to be called a GT 4.
+There won’t be a direct rival to AMG’s existing CLS63, as the Affalterbach tuner is planning its own fastback sedan previewed by the GT concept unveiled at the 2017 Geneva auto show.
+We've also spied prototypes for this model which is tipped to be called a GT 4 and due on sale in mid-2018.
 Although prototypes for AMG's sedan resemble the CLS, they have a lower and wider stance along with unique designs for the lights and grille.

 Look for the redesigned CLS to also arrive in showrooms during 2018.
 A reveal is rumored for later in 2017.